Skip to content

 Does SpotSitter cover Enchanting Extras like Savi's Workshop and BBB?

 Yes.
-SpotSitter monitors Enchanting Extras — Savi's Workshop, Bibbidi Bobbidi Boutique, Droid Depot, the La Cava Experience, and dessert parties — in addition to dining reservations.
-This is the main coverage gap between SpotSitter and other alert services, which focus almost exclusively on dining ADRs.
+SpotSitter is built to support Enchanting Extras (Savi's Workshop, Bibbidi Bobbidi Boutique, Droid Depot, the La Cava Experience, and dessert parties) in addition to dining reservations.
+Competitor coverage varies, so check each provider's current published venue list before relying on it.

 Is MouseDining or MouseWatcher better than Stakeout?